Progress report for ENE20-162

 Education Plan

-Curriculum Topics: Monthly project team planning conversations suggest prioritizing both novice and experienced mentor topics on: leadership development; effective communications and relational health (active listening; nonviolent communication; conflict resolution); setting goals and expectations; experiential curriculum development; understanding adult learning styles; fostering values around quality education and learning; developing self-directed learners using the Ladder of Inference and protocols for skillful inquiry; balancing work and education; delegating responsibilities; working across intergenerational difference; fostering Diversity, Equity and Inclusion and safe learning spaces on the farm; creating positive workplace culture; addressing gender and harassment; and centering worker experience and facilitating “community” with farm workers, owners, managers, interns working together, and more.
+Curriculum Topics: Monthly project team planning conversations prioritized both novice and experienced mentor topics on: leadership development; effective communications and relational health (active listening; nonviolent communication; conflict resolution); setting goals and expectations; experiential curriculum development; understanding adult learning styles; fostering values around quality education and learning; developing self-directed learners using the Ladder of Inference and protocols for skillful inquiry; balancing work and education; delegating responsibilities; working across intergenerational difference; fostering Diversity, Equity and Inclusion and safe learning spaces on the farm; creating positive workplace culture; addressing gender and harassment; and centering worker experience and facilitating “community” with farm workers, owners, managers, interns working together, and more.
 Other topics (farm labor/employment law, disaster preparedness/planning) were identified through listening sessions.

-Methods to Facilitate Learning: This project has two phases: planning/content development and content delivery.
+Methods to Facilitate Learning: This project had two phases: planning/content development and content delivery.
 The project team researched existing resources, assessed delivery approaches (moved to online/virtual for MD and ME trainings due to COVID-19 and resumed in-person trainings in 2022 in NY), and in 2020 conducted Maryland mentor listening sessions to gather feedback and input on mentor challenges, opportunities, best practices, and peer learning goals.
 The UMD team created training agendas, selected qualified trainers, and engaged service providers and mentors through outreach.
 Content delivery for January 2021 (the first scheduled mentor training) included: 1) three, half-day (2-5 pm) virtual professional development workshops targeting ag service providers and farmers interested in mentoring or training beginning farmers (Year 1: Maryland host; planned for Year 2: Maine, Year 3: New York); 2) webinar versions and recordings of trainings were posted on New Entry and UMD’s websites.
 To create an interactive, multi-media learning module, a story map video project was created to capture the experiences of learners on farm and the value of agricultural mentorship.
-The Advisory Council and collaborators recruited apprentices and farm mentors to share their stories and ideals for mentorship.
+The Advisory Council and collaborators recruited apprentices and farm mentors to share their stories and ideals for quality mentorship.
 A mentor training session was also presented at the NOFA Summer Conference virtual session on July 31, 2021 to present best practices in agricultural mentorship and review the Mentor Training Toolkit resources.

 The MOFGA team then hosted focus groups and farm mentor input sessions in fall 2021 to support design and development of the January/February 2022 virtual farm labor management series.
 In January and February, 2022, MOFGA planned a 5-session series (one session was cancelled due to a presenter's farm emergency) and hosted a virtual, 4-part farm mentor training and labor management series designed for farmers and farm mentors that employ workers or host apprentices.
 This series centered on farm workers' stories and guided farm managers and mentors through crucial aspects of managing and mentoring including communication, building inclusive workplace cultures, and empowering staff.
 Registration for the sessions was circulated widely and capped at 350 participants due to Zoom and administrative limitations to facilitate more than a reasonable number of breakout sessions and interactive spaces in the online trainings.
 With capping the overall series registration at 350, we had a range of 50-125 attendees at each session.
 Some components of each of the sessions were recorded and posted online on New Entry's YouTube Channel under our Apprenticeship resources.
 It was determined that the main content/initial presentations would be recorded and posted for those who were unable to attend, but the farmer panels and discussion were not recorded so that producers could speak freely and questions could be discussed confidentially.
 All of the content was posted to the New Entry mentoring resource webpage: https://nesfp.nutrition.tufts.edu/agapprenticeship/mentor-training.

-Partners continued to seek opportunities to provide regional winter conference presentations; mentor discussion / peer groups and individualized training sessions; and resource materials are continually posted on New Entry’s website and the online resource library.
+Partners continued to seek opportunities to provide regional winter conference presentations; mentor discussion / peer groups and individualized training sessions; and resource materials were continually posted on New Entry’s website and the online resource library.

 Milestones